tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [x] Refactor all views to use pundit policy checks.
 - [x] Change terminology and implementation from project owner to project manager.
 - [ ] Refactor projects controller and application controller setting of current project: `def after_sign_in_path_for(resource)to use app/controllers/concerns/current_project_concern.rb to reduce code duplication.
+- [ ] Tags:
+   - [x] Refactor tag 'description' to 'service'.
+   - [ ] Add location attribute to tag, remove from all tagables.
 - [x] Cable types:
    - [x] convert core material to enum.
    - [x] convert insulation material to enum.
    - [x] add volt rating enum.
 - [ ] Motors:
-   - [ ] convert motor type to enum.
+   - [x] convert motor type to enum.
-   - [ ] convert frame size to enum.
+   - [x] convert frame size to enum.
    - [ ] build a ruby structure for ingress protection, convert ingress protection to this type.
-   - [ ] convert poles to enum.
-   - [ ] convert speed rated to enum.
-- [x] Refactor tag 'description' to 'service'.
 - [ ] Redesign tag module:
    - [ ] base full tag becomes a virtual field.
    - [x] builder/parser model for each discipline which creates the string according to the required format, and can parse the string back into the components.